stationfy/Arena-SDK-iOS/README.md

 After these steps, the chat is up and running in your app.

 #### Step 3: Singe Sign On
 Chat allows the product to have its own SSO login flow.
 Users can enter the chat while logged in.
-You can start the chat with a logged in user, just call before `chatView.startEvent()`:
+You can start the chat with a logged in user, before `chatView.startEvent()`, just call:

 ```swift
 chatView.setUser(